2025 European Women's U-17 Handball Championship qualification

-The 2025 Women's U-17 European Handball Championship qualification was held in Radzymin, Poland and Çankaya, Turkey from 22 to 24 November 2024 to decide the final four qualifiers for the 2025 European Women's U-17 Handball Championship.
+The 2025 Women's U-17 European Handball Championship qualification was held in Radzymin, Poland and Çankaya, Turkey from 22 to 24 November 2024 to decide the final four qualifiers for the 2025 European Women's U-17 Handball Championship in Montenegro.

 Lithuania, Poland, Slovakia and Turkey advanced to the championship after finishing top two in both groups.
+The unsuccessful teams instead played in the 2025 Women's U-17 EHF Championship in Kosovo.

 Format

 Eight teams are separated into two groups of four, played in a round robin format, where the top two from each group would qualify for the 2025 European Women's U-17 Handball Championship.